Bluefield bets on UK solar potential with market debut of fund

 Armstrong said he expected the fund to grow to about 300 million to 400 million pounds in assets over the next two to three years.

-Bluefield has clinched deals with British power companies including British Gas Solar, the solar contracting unit of Centrica (CNA.L), for exclusive access to solar projects until April 2014.
+Bluefield has clinched deals with British power companies including British Gas Solar, the solar contracting unit of Centrica, for exclusive access to solar projects until April 2014.

 The Bluefield fund will finance solar projects but not build them, reducing its operational risk.